PieterTheCoder/PITER/README.md

 My favorite snack is chitato/potato chips👀.

-My favorite drink is Water and Milk.
+My favorite drink is Water and Milk💦.

 That's all.
 Thanks feel good to introduce myself to anyone,